sk-shahnawazkhan/formint-summary/README.md

 ### 3️⃣ Member Sign-Up

 - Invited users click their email link, landing on **Member Signup Page**.
-- They create their account and are automatically linked to the correct tenant in the `profiles` table.
+- They create their account and are automatically linked to the correct tenant in the `members` table.

 ---